 One pot Bacon Braised Lamb Stew!
 A paleo friendly Lamb stew full of wholesome vegetables and hearty flavor!
 Minimal ingredients and easy to make.
 Let’s just say the bacon and lamb combo together do wonders.
 Great for family dinners, freezer friendly, and whole 30 option.

-Just letting you know this One pot Bacon Braised Lamb Stew recipe was originally made a few years ago.
-When life was SOO different. .
+Just letting you know this One pot Bacon Braised Lamb Stew recipe was originally created a few years ago.
+When life was SOO different.
 I retested, rephotographed, updated OUR LIFE happenings within the post.
-It’s crazy how much has changed in just 2 to 3 years.
-But I wanted to share that update and why I specifically remade this stew.
-Thank you for following Cotter Crunch Y’all!.

 I think you all would agree that stew is one of the best comfort foods, right?
 That and soup, especially this flu buster soup.
 But braised lamb stew would be my cozy stew of choice.
 And there is a reason for this.
 Like A BIG CORNY COTTER reason.